unknownv2/CoreHook.Host/README.md

 # CoreHook.Host

-Dynamic libraries for hosting .NET Core with [CoreHook](https://github.com/unknownv2/CoreHook) in an unmanaged application on Linux, macOS, and Windows.
+A library for hosting .NET Core with [CoreHook](https://github.com/unknownv2/CoreHook) in an unmanaged application on Linux, macOS, and Windows.

 ## Build status